airsoftsweden/taky-terraform/README.md

   - Add SSH Key to Digital ocean account
     - Add the SSH-Key fingerprint to secrets.tfvars
 - Namecheap
-  - Buy a domain name to use with the servers'
+  - Buy a domain name to use with the servers
     - Generate API key
     - insert API Key and Domain name into secrets.tfvars